schadenfred/proscrypt-koans/README.md

 # Chapter 2

-Now that our mise en place is set up, what are we going to do?
 A warrior I greatly admire used to say that all decisions we make follow a cycle of observe, orient, decide, act -- and then repeat.
 It's not as simple as that but his name was [John Boyd](https://en.wikipedia.org/wiki/OODA_loop), and you can read more about his cycle [here](https://www.artofmanliness.com/articles/ooda-loop/).
 Let's get started with an observation.

 ## Observation